Laser Communications Relay Demonstration

 The Laser Communications Relay Demonstration (LCRD) is a NASA mission that will test laser communication in space for extremely long distances, between Earth and geosynchronous orbit.

 After being integrated into STPSat-6, a part of STP-3, LCRD launched on 7 December 2021 on an Atlas V 551.

+Results from LCRD's first year of experiments in orbit have been shared online and through a SPIE publication.

 Overview

-The LCRD mission was selected for development in 2011, with launch on board a commercial satellite scheduled for 2019.
+The LCRD mission was selected for development in 2011, with a launch on board a commercial satellite scheduled for 2019.
 The technology demonstration payload will be positioned above the equator, a prime location for line-of-sight to other orbiting satellites and ground stations.
 Space laser communications technology has the potential to provide 10 to 100 times higher data rates than traditional radio frequency systems for the same mass and power.
 Alternatively, numerous NASA studies have shown that a laser communications system will use less mass and power than a radio frequency system for the same data rate.

 The LCRD mission is managed by NASA's Goddard Space Flight Center (GSFC) and in partnership with NASA's Jet Propulsion Laboratory in Southern California and the Massachusetts Institute of Technology Lincoln Laboratory.

 In May 2018, the General Accounting Office (GAO) says there have been delays, funding cuts, and cost overruns but it should be ready to launch by November 2019, as a payload on a U.S. Air Force Space Test Program mission STP-3, on an Atlas V 551.

 By April 2020, after further delays and cost overruns, it was expected to launch in January 2021, as a payload on a U.S. Air Force Space Test Program satellite (STPSat 6, part of STP-3 launch).
 STPSat-6 is destined for an orbit slightly above the geostationary orbit.

 Results

+Results from LCRD's first year of experiments in orbit have been shared online and through a SPIE publication.